 Caring For Your Artwork

-You've bought a beautiful piece of artwork, decided where to display it and now have the pleasure of enjoying it every day.
+You've bought a unique piece of artwork, decided where to display it and now have the pleasure of enjoying it every day.
 However, like any investment, a piece of art needs a little tender loving care to ensure it will look its best for decades and of course, there is every chance it will increases in value, especially if it is well preserved.

 With textile art there are extra considerations and I'm often asked about this, particularly when people purchase an original piece.
 In fact, there are special considerations for all types of art, including paper prints and canvas style.
 As I offer artworks presented in these ways, I thought I would highlight a few do's and don'ts to help you protect your precious and often irreplaceable pieces!